 Begin by measuring the boards you’ll need for the entire wall and marking them down on a notepad.
 We usually have a note page that looks like this:

 It’s important to measure each board individually as you move down the wall because changes in the angle of the wall or thickness of the texture can all affect the size of board you’ll need.

 Once you have a full wall’s worth of measurements, cut all your boards and sand their cut edges.

 To install, start either at your purposeful line or against the floor or ceiling.
-We typically start at the floor for rooms without a purposeful line because it makes stacking and installing easier than going down the wall.
+We typically start at the ceiling for rooms without a purposeful line because having a full board at the ceiling is more visually appealing.

 Install the first board by nailing it into each stud on the wall.

-paint the seam between the boards (using the paint color you’re planning to paint the shiplap with – this is so the seams don’t look odd once everything is painted), and then fill all the nail holes with spackling.
+Paint the seam between the boards (using the paint color you’re planning to paint the shiplap with – this is so the seams don’t look odd once everything is painted), and then fill all the nail holes with spackle.

 For the next board, space it off the last one using nickels and repeat.
 Do this until your whole wall is complete.